RahulNenavath/Text-Enrichment-Pipeline/README.md

 # Text-Enrichment-Pipeline
-Text Enrichment Pipeline is an information extraction pipeline which extracts Key-terms, Entities, Document Sentiment, and Text Statistics.
+Text Enrichment Pipeline is an information extraction pipeline which extracts Key-terms, Entities, and Text Statistics.